mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ![Dataprod dashboard](/assets/images/finops_dataproc.webp)

-There is a Dataproc specific SKU "Licencing fee" instead of "Streaming" and "Shuffle" in Dataflow.
+There is a Dataproc specific SKU "Licencing" instead of "Streaming" and "Shuffle" in Dataflow.
 The definition of the timeline is exactly the same, daily costs organized around jobs.

 There is one more important advantage of the presented reports.